LOADING ...

 But it's kinda tailor for love

-And day I was in the house and I was lookin'
+And day I was in the house and I was back

-Toward the back screen door and she was
+Toward the back door and there she was

 The only thing different on day is

-That my daddy went back and talked to her
+my daddy went back there and talked to her

-I thought the same thing but there was 'bout the look
+I the same thing but there was somethin' 'bout the look

 In his eye was a little different the one I'd had in mine

-And he walked outside and they went past the crepe myrtle
+And he walked outside and they went past the crepe bush

-And the well and out into the green
+And past the and out into the green

-And I walked to the door and I watched for a long time
+And I to the back door and I watched for a long time

-And all I could see was after a time, I really couldn't see
+And all I could see was trees after a time, I couldn't see

 They came back out and my daddy was way ahead of her

-He acted he didn't want to have anything to do with her
+He acted like he didn't want to have to do with her

-And I was wondering why, why would you be so happy in
+And I was why, why would you be so happy going in

 And so down coming out, I know